Show All Answers

 In addition to meetings, we broadcast informational programs.
 See the City TV Meeting Replay Schedule for details.

-The city maintains an information channel which broadcasts continuously between meetings and events.
-Some of the items you will see on the information channel include:
+The City maintains an information channel, which broadcasts continuously between meetings and events.
+Some of the items you will see on the information channel may include:

-Meetings will replay according to the City TV Meeting Replay Schedule until it is replaced by the next meeting in the group or another special event to be aired.
+Meetings will replay according to Key West City TV (KWCTV) Meeting Replay Schedule until it is replaced by the next meeting in the group or another special event to be aired.

 Bus schedules may be downloaded directly from the City of Key West website or at Key West Transit.
 They may also be picked up from KWDoT at 5701College Road or Revenue Department at City Hall located at:1300 White StreetKey West, FL 33040